JacksonKearl/yasa/README.md

 ####Commands:
 All commands are broken down into these 4 categories.
 The included yasa.cson file provides syntax highlighting as documented.

+As a general rule, the modified variable in a given command will be the last in the argument list.

 #####State Change (purple):
 |Command|Name|Arguments|Description|
 |-------|----|---------|-----------|